What is Lead?

 - Increased risk of spontaneous abortion, preterm birth, and low birth weight.

-- Reproductive disorders, including testicular dysfunction in men and hypertension in women during pregnancy.
+- Reproductive disorders, including hypertension during pregnancy and testicular dysfunction.

 More resources